jevazquezb/Vet_clinic_database/README.md

 # Vet clinic database: query and update animals table

-> In this part of the project, we inserted some more data to the "animals" table that is inside the vet_clinic database.
+> In this part of the project, we inserted some more data into the "animals" table that is inside the vet_clinic database.
 We also used transactions to update and delete records from the table.
 Finally, we applied some aggregate functions and the GROUP BY statement to answer analytical questions (queries).

 ## Getting Started